eyeskiller/shopsys/docs/model/product-search-via-elasticsearch.md

 Behavior of filter is defined in `Shopsys\FrameworkBundle\Model\Product\ProductOnCurrentDomainElasticFacade::getPaginatedProductsInCategory()` and
 `Shopsys\FrameworkBundle\Model\Product\ProductOnCurrentDomainElasticFacade::getPaginatedProductsForSearch()` methods.
-Both of them internally use protected method `Shopsys\FrameworkBundle\Model\Product\ProductOnCurrentDomainElasticFacade::createFilterQueryWithProductFilterData()` to prepare proper query for Elasticsearch.
+Each internally uses their own factory method `createProducts*FilterQuery` to create `Shopsys\FrameworkBundle\Model\Product\Search\FilterQuery` object that represents the query for Elasticsearch.

 Elasticsearch return sorted list of product IDs and products itself are loaded from PostgreSQL.